Babylon 5's use of the Internet

-As of September 2021, Straczynski continues to interact with his fans regularly on Twitter.
+As of June 2023, Straczynski continues to interact with his fans regularly on Twitter, Patreon, and Instagram.

 Internet usage

+Forums

-Forums Babylon 5 was one of the first shows to employ Internet marketing to create publicity among online readers far in advance of the airing of the pilot episode.
-Straczynski participated in online communities on Usenet (in the rec.arts.sf.tv.babylon5.moderated newsgroup), and the GEnie and Compuserve systems before the web came together as it exists today.
+Babylon 5 was one of the first shows to employ Internet marketing to create publicity among online readers far in advance of the airing of the pilot episode.
+Straczynski participated in online communities on Usenet (originally in rec.arts.sf.tv.babylon5 upto 1996), and the GEnie and Compuserve systems before the web came together as it exists today.
 Straczynski had long participated in many online forums since the 1980s, and is widely credited as being the first notable artist and celebrity to interact with fans online, even before the advent of the World Wide Web.

 This free interaction with his fans was not without its problems.
 A third-season episode ("Passing Through Gethsemane") was originally developed a year earlier in 1994 but had to be "scuttled" because a fan posted a story idea on GEnie that matched the plot of the episode.
 The story was not put back into the production pipeline until Straczynski could obtain a signed legal release from the fan.
 The moderated Usenet group was created as a consequence, specifically to filter out story ideas.
 Straczynski also asked fans not to engage in fan-fiction while the show was in production, and most fans complied with this request.

 On rec.arts.sf.tv.babylon5.moderated, Straczynski regularly discussed with fans the process of creating and producing the show, the meaning of the work, and the development of the plot.
 He confirmed or denied fan theories and interpretations of the show, and answered questions – though often cryptically.
 In November 1995, Straczynski temporarily left the newsgroup due to an increasing number of flames, but returned in December when a process was put in place to filter the threads that reached him.

+Fan sites

-Fan sitesBabylon 5 also inspired a number of fan sites.
+Babylon 5 also inspired a number of fansites.
 One of the first was The Lurker's Guide to Babylon 5.
 It was noticed by The Washington Post and acknowledged by Straczynski in a Season 5 DVD commentary.
 Its root URL at the time, Hyperion, was used on the show as the name of a heavy cruiser.
 It also received early news from the show's copyright holders.